 Hulu With Live TV lost subscribers in its first quarter since parent company The Walt Disney Co. began announcing totals, losing around 100,000 subs in the first quarter of its fiscal year 2021.
-That gives Hulu With Live TV 4 million subscribers and keeping it atop our list of the biggest live TV streaming services in the United States.
+That gives Hulu With Live TV 4 million subscribers and keeps it at the top of the list of the biggest live TV streaming services in the United States.
 (Its next-closest competitor, YouTube TV, last announced it had more than 3 million subscribers as of September 2020.)

-Hulu With Live TV costs $64.99 a month on its own and includes access to the ad-supported version of the Hulu on-demand library.
-(That's right in line with YouTube TV.)
-If you want to get rid of most advertising in the on-demand product, that'll cost $70.99 a month.
+Hulu With Live TV includes access to the ad-supported version of the Hulu on-demand library.
+(Pricing is right in line with YouTube TV.)

-And you can now get Hulu With Live TV as part of the incredible bundle that includes Hulu, ESPN+ and Disney+ starting at $71.99 a month with advertising on Hulu on-demand, or $77.99 a month if you don't want ads.
+And you can now get Hulu With Live TV as part of the incredible Disney bundle that includes Hulu, ESPN Plus and Disney Plus starting at $69.99 a month.
 And that, frankly, is an incredible deal.
-You can get Hulu with Live TV, Hulu on-demand, ESPN+ and Disney+ for just $7 a month more than you'd pay for Hulu With Live TV on its own.
+You can get Hulu with Live TV, Hulu on-demand, ESPN Plus and Disney Plus for just $7 a month more than you'd pay for Hulu With Live TV on its own.

-Elsewhere in the greater Disney world (yes, I see what I did there), Disney+ announced a new record 94.9 million subscribers, up from 28.6 million at this point a year ago.
+Elsewhere in the greater Disney world (yes, I see what I did there), Disney Plus announced a new record 94.9 million subscribers, up from 28.6 million at this point a year ago.
 (It's expanded to a number of new countries worldwide in the past year.)
-And ESPN+ added 600,000 subscribers and now stands at 12.1 million total.
+And ESPN Plus added 600,000 subscribers and now stands at 12.1 million total.